WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 1. Official results: Correlation with MQM scores at the sentence and system level for the following language pairs:
    - Hebrew-English **(NEW!)**
    - Chinese-English
-   - English-German
+   - English-German **This will be a paragraph-level task!**
 2. Secondary Evaluation: Correlation with official [WMT Human Evaluation](http://www2.statmt.org/wmt23/translation-task.html) at the sentence and system level.

 ### Subtasks:

 1. [QE as a Metric](./subtasks/qe/): In this subtask participants have to score machine translation systems without access to reference translations
-2. [Challenge Sets [TBA]](./subtasks/challenge/): While other participants are worried with building stronger and better metrics, participants of this subtask have to build challengesets that identify where metrics fail!
+2. [Challenge Sets](./subtasks/challenge/): While other participants are worried with building stronger and better metrics, participants of this subtask have to build challengesets that identify where metrics fail!

 ## How to participate?